awstringer1/elgm-paper-code/README.md

 1. Package `INLA` is not on `CRAN`.
 It is installed within the scripts.
 You need to use the `PARDISO` sparse matrix library if attempting to replicate the time comparisons in Section 5.
 Instructions for enabling this are found in the script where it is needed.

+The results in the paper are reproduced as follows:

 - **Section 5**: run the following scripts in the order provided:
   - Data cleaning and ELGM timings: *01-opioid.R*,
   - INLA timings: *01-opioid-inla.R*,